What Is Equipment Maintenance? (And Why It’s So Important)

 Share

-When was the last time you had your business’s most essential assets checked, repaired, or replaced?
-Even more importantly: how do you maintain your equipment?
+When was the last time you had your business’ most essential assets checked, repaired or replaced?
+Even more importantly: How do you maintain your heavy equipment?

-High-functioning equipment is crucial to the success of your business.
-Should your most valuable machinery malfunction unexpectedly, the results can be disastrous to your growth, operations, and ultimately, your bottom line.
-That’s where equipment maintenance comes into play: it reduces the likelihood of unexpected breakdowns occurring and enhances performance, leaving you free to focus on business as usual.
+High-functioning assets are crucial to the success of your business.
+Should your most valuable machinery malfunction unexpectedly, the results can be disastrous to your growth, operations and, ultimately, your bottom line.
+That’s where equipment maintenance comes into play: It reduces the likelihood of unexpected breakdowns occurring and enhances performance of heavy machinery, leaving you free to focus on business as usual.

-This article will cover the ins and outs of equipment maintenance to help you get as much as possible out of your assets, as well as outline useful strategies, average costs, and applicable examples of equipment maintenance.
+This article will cover the ins and outs of equipment maintenance to help you get as much as possible out of your critical assets, while also outlining useful maintenance management strategies, average costs and applicable examples of equipment maintenance.

-Equipment maintenance is defined as any preventive or corrective process, cleaning, or update applied to a business’s assets to keep them running smoothly.
+Equipment maintenance is defined as any preventive or corrective process, cleaning or update applied to a business’ assets to keep them running smoothly.
 It may be applied to any essential machinery that a business relies upon for standard operation, including delivery vehicles, HVAC machines, forklifts, refrigerators, ovens, etc.

-Equipment maintenance comes in several forms and may include preventive maintenance action, or incorporate types of predictive maintenance or reactive maintenance (which we’ll explore in detail later on).
+Equipment maintenance comes in several forms and may include preventive maintenance action or incorporate types of predictive maintenance or reactive maintenance — all of which we’ll explore in detail.

 Why Is Equipment Maintenance Important?

-Want to minimize repair costs, or reduce the likelihood of having to purchase new (and costly) equipment?
+Are you looking to minimize repair costs or reduce the likelihood of having to purchase new (and costly) equipment?
 These are just a few of the reasons why equipment maintenance is so important.
 Others include:

-• Uninterrupted business and cash flow—if your assets are all up-to-date, you’re in a much better position to enjoy steady business and consistent cash flow.
-Fewer machinery malfunctions = less money and potential business lost.
+• Uninterrupted business and cash flow: If your assets are all up-to-date, you’re in a much better position to enjoy steady business and consistent cash flow.
+Fewer machinery malfunctions equals less money and potential business lost.

-A good rule of thumb to follow is that your equipment maintenance costs should never be higher than 5% of the total value of your assets.
-For this reason, it’s advisable to invest in quality equipment that you can depend on.
+A good rule of thumb to follow is that your equipment maintenance costs should never be higher than 5 percent of the total value of your assets.
+For this reason, it’s advisable to invest in quality equipment that’s dependable and in excellent working condition.
 This ensures a worthwhile investment that will require fewer repairs than used or cheap machinery.
 Of course, high-quality equipment should be inspected and upgraded routinely to reduce the likelihood of failure.

-While average equipment maintenance costs vary (depending on your machinery and necessary upkeep), it’s in the best interest of your business to budget approximately 2-5% of your total replacement asset value, or RAV.
-You can calculate this figure by adding together all maintenance related costs performed on all your assets over the course of a year, multiply that number by 100, and divide that number by the total cost to replace said asset.
+While average equipment maintenance costs vary (depending on your machinery and necessary upkeep), it’s in the best interest of your business to budget approximately 2 to 5 percent of your total replacement asset value, or RAV.
+You can calculate this figure by adding together all maintenance-related costs performed on a given asset over the course of a year, multiply that number by 100 and divide that number by the total cost to replace said asset.

 To put this into action, if a restaurant waits around for equipment to break down before performing maintenance, RAV could reach as high as nearly one-fourth of an asset’s annual RAV.
-This means that the restaurant maintenance is losing money on all these constant repairs on their equipment that maintenance is only cost effective for four years.
-Below we’ll explore the types of equipment maintenance strategies that you can use to extend your asset’s lifecycle
+This means that equipment maintenance tasks being performed may only be cost effective for four years.
+Luckily, there are several types of equipment maintenance strategies that you can use to extend your asset’s lifespan.

-There are a few specific types of maintenance you’ll probably employ as equipment maintenance measures—specifically, reactive maintenance, preventive maintenance, and predictive maintenance.
-Let’s explore what these might look like for your equipment maintenance regimen.
+There are three specific types of maintenance you’re likely to use as part of your equipment maintenance program — reactive maintenance, preventive maintenance and predictive maintenance.
+Let’s explore what these might look like for your regular maintenance plan.

 Reactive Maintenance

-Reactive maintenance is your response to equipment failures after they occur, and involves scheduling repairs to restore your machinery to working order.
-It is a responsive form of maintenance rather than a preventive form, and may make more financial sense for your business than preventive maintenance depending upon the value of the asset in question.
+Reactive maintenance is your response to equipment failures after they occur, and it involves scheduling repairs to restore your machinery to working order.
+It’s a responsive form of maintenance rather than a preventive form, and it may make more financial sense for your business than preventive maintenance depending upon the value and operating costs of the asset in question.

 Types of reactive maintenance you might use include:

-• Emergency maintenance—last-minute response to the sudden breakdown of an asset.
-This form of reactive maintenance is never planned, and poses some type of health and safety threat to workers or your business while broken.
+• Emergency maintenance: Last-minute response to the sudden breakdown of an asset.
+Emergency maintenance is a form of reactive maintenance that’s never planned and poses some type of health and safety threat to workers or your business while broken.

-• Breakdown maintenance—repairs made to a completely broken piece of equipment.
-In this scenario, such machinery is totally dead, and won’t start, run, or operate whatsoever.
-Breakdown maintenance repairs are often costly and extensive, and may still not be enough to fix the equipment in question.
+• Breakdown maintenance: Repairs made to a completely broken piece of equipment.
+In this scenario, such machinery is totally dead and won’t start, run or operate whatsoever.
+Breakdown maintenance repairs are often costly and extensive, and they may still not be enough to fix the equipment in question.

 Preventive Maintenance